nummacway/gb300/README.md

 The device features four save _states_ per game which allow saving at any point (press Start+Select).
 However, they are usually incompatible between different emulators.
 If you want to try anyway, you first need to extract them from their `zlib`-based format (same as on the SF2000).
 There is [a tool for that](https://vonmillhausen.github.io/sf2000/tools/saveStateTool.htm).
 The NES sometimes saves uncompressed states.
 Tests with VBA-M's GBA save states (after extracting the gzip file that is VBA-M's save state format) didn't work (black screen on the GB300).

 Normally, you would be able to exchange _battery_ files between emulators.
 These are the files that store the savegames created by the games' save feature.
 However, there's an issue with them on the GB300: To my knowledge, battery files do not work at all for all platforms but the GBA.
 So the rest of this paragraph is about the GBA only.
-If you want to _load_ a battery file from another emulator, place it in the `Roms` folder (not the `save` subfolder) - even for stock ROMs!
+If you want to _load_ a battery file from another emulator, place it in the `ROMS` folder (not the `save` subfolder).
+For stock ROMs, is sometimes uses the (user) `ROMS` folder and sometimes the `GBA` folder, so put your saves in both folders.
 Saving is a bit more complicated.
 Sometimes it works, sometimes it doesn't.
 And even if you can load a battery before turning off the device, this does not guarantee that you will still be able to load after turning off the device.
 Saving and loading between switching off the GB300 in the meantime seems to work, so games that force you to save and restart (e.g. Pokémon games) should work, at least on the GBA.
-Should you need to get your battery file from the device, load your state and save.
+Should you need to get your battery file from the device, load your state and save in-game.
 Repeat until you can load your battery after restarting the GB300.
 Then you should have a working battery.

 ## ROMs and Gameplay

-To play your own games, create the folder `Roms` (case-insensitive) on the TF card and put your ROMs there.
+To play your own games, create the folder `ROMS` (case-insensitive like all filenames on FAT-32) on the TF card and put your ROMs there.
 You can also use single-file ZIP files to save memory.
-Also create a `save` subfolder (`Roms\save`), because the GB300 will not create one for you and fail saving.
+Also create a `save` subfolder (`ROMS\save`), because the GB300 will not create one for you and fail saving if that subfolder is missing.

 Stock ROMs however come in their own format.
 The first `0xEA00` bytes are a 144x208 pixel RGB565 image with no header whatsoever.
 (You can technically change the size of the image, see the `Foldername.ini` section.)
 After that comes a ZIP file, obfuscated with five differences to keep you from opening it:
 * The magic numbers are different.
 There are three in a standard ZIP file with one file.